Online Reporting System RCRAInfo

 For Generators:

-• CT encourages the use of the federal e-Manifest system for the submission and tracking of manifests
+• Connecticut encourages the use of the federal e-Manifest system for the submission and tracking of manifests

 • If paper manifests are used, TSDFs upload the final copy to the e-Manifest system.
 Generators must be registered with the e-Manifest system and able to access electronic manifests during inspections.
 Starting January 22, 2025, federal regulations will require all SQGs and LQGs to register for the e-Manifest system